 Esophageal Cancer Support Services and Follow-Up Care

-At Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), we understand that an esophageal cancer diagnosis can be challenging both physically and emotionally.
+At Dana-Farber Brigham Cancer Center, we understand that an esophageal cancer diagnosis can be challenging both physically and emotionally.
 When you become a patient at our

 Center for Esophageal and Gastric Cancer, you and your loved ones have access to our extensive array of support programs and services before, during, and after your treatment.